theuerc/Website/gitpod/docs/configure/index.md

 ## Projects

 [Projects](/docs/configure/projects) are the connection between Gitpod and one or more git repositories and allow you to manage [Prebuilds](/docs/configure/projects/prebuilds).
-Projects can be associated with your personal account, or associated with [Organizations](/docs/configure/orgs).
+Like Workspaces, Projects are always associated with an [Organization](/docs/configure/orgs).

 - [Prebuilds](/docs/configure/projects/prebuilds)
 - [Incremental Prebuilds](/docs/configure/projects/incremental-prebuilds)